enketo/blog/_posts/2012-05-04-enketos-new-architecture.md

  [7]: /offline-capable-web-applications/ "Offline-Capable Web Applications"
  [8]: /humanitarian-aid-browsing/ "Humanitarian Aid Browsing"

 The launch component validates the forms and facilitates user testing  before the forms become available to the enumerators to collect and enter data.
 A simplified version of this component will be made available in July/August (depending on other engagements) to a limited audience of ODK users.
-It will allow users to transform and play with their existing JavaRosa forms and hopefully provide me with some useful feedback (send me a message or reply to this post if you’re interested in helping with this).
+It will allow users to transform and play with their existing OpenRosa XForms and hopefully provide me with some useful feedback (send me a message or reply to this post if you’re interested in helping with this).

-In the future, depending on the need, there could be an integrated enketo build and analysis component and maybe even a (fast PHP) version of a JavaRosa-compliant server to replace ODK Aggregate.
+In the future, depending on the need, there could be an integrated enketo build and analysis component and maybe even a (fast PHP) version of a OpenRosa-compliant server to replace ODK Aggregate.
 Thankfully, this is not a priority as it is great to be able to use the facilities provided by ODK and Kobo (as well as by some other very interesting players such as [formhub][9]).
 I am particularly impressed with the current [ODK Form Builder][10] (tip: you don’t have to sign in to play around with this, just click cancel).

  [9]: http://blog.formhub.org/2012/04/09/new-insights-from-your-formhub-map/
  [10]: http://build.opendatakit.org "ODK Form Builder"